flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 ## Hacking the AMR evaluation 🕵️‍♀️ <a id="hacking-the-amr-eval"></a>

 Let's get down to business.
-Say a reference graph (what we want to have) was “the boy wants that the girl believes him”
+Say a reference graph (what we want to have) was “the boy wants the girl to believe him”

 ```
 (w / want-01